Family of missing Wisconsin brothers settles lawsuit

 The family of Nicholas and Justin Diemel of Shawano County, Wisconsin, filed the lawsuit in December against Garland Nelson of Braymer, his mother, Tomme Feil, and the family’s cattle business, J4S Enterprises.

-A Callaway County judge approved the settlement Monday, WDAF-TV reported.
+A Callaway County judge approved the settlement Friday, The Kansas City Star reported.

 Nelson is charged with two counts of first-degree murder and several other counts in the killing of the brothers, whose burned remains were found in Missouri and Nebraska.
 If convicted, he could face the death penalty.

-Note: This story has been corrected to show the amount of the settlement was $2 million, not $4 million and it was approved on Friday.